Remuneration you can count on

 With Obermatt

-When Obermatt improves performance measurement using the Triple Bottom Line or by indexing key figures, the risk of unwanted payouts drops while the likelihood of desired payouts rises.
-Thus, companies meet the reliability and transparency demanded by shareholders and enjoy broader acceptance of compensation, including internally.
+When Obermatt improves performance measurement by indexing key figures against a customized peer universe or implements a Triple Bottom Line view, the risk of unwanted payouts drops while the likelihood of desired payouts rises.
+Thus, companies meet the reliability and transparency demanded by shareholders, while enjoying broader acceptance of compensation, also internally.

 -